l7mp/stunner-auth-lib/README.md

 ConfigMap, will be mapped into the application server pod's filesystem under the path `/etc/stunnerd/stunnerd.conf` and the full path will be available in the `STUNNER_CONFIG_FILENAME` environment variable.
 The library will pick up this configuration and use it to generate the STUN/TURN credentials and full ICE server configurations necessary to reach STUNner.

-In addition, every time you change the STUNner configuration through the [Kubernetes Gateway API](https://github.com/l7mp/stunner-gateway-operator/README.md#configure-the-operator), the new configuration will be immediately mapped into the filesystem of your application server.
-Every time it is called the library will always reread this configuration and the new settings will immediately take effect: new client requests will receive the updated STUN/TURN credentials.
-When no valid configuration file is found by the watcher, the library falls back to the [standalone mode](README.md#fallback-to-standalone-mode): it takes STUNner configurations from environment variables or uses package defaults.
+Every time you change the STUNner configuration through the [Kubernetes Gateway API](https://github.com/l7mp/stunner-gateway-operator/README.md#configure-the-operator), the new configuration will be immediately mapped into the filesystem of your application server.
+When called, the library will re-parse the active configuration from the filesystem and the new settings will immediately take effect: new client requests will receive up-to-date STUN/TURN credentials.

+If no valid configuration file is found, the library falls back to the [standalone mode](README.md#fallback-to-standalone-mode).

 ### Generating ICE configuration